trammell/recipe-book/recipe-book.md

 > 2 T. baking cocoa powder
 > fresh raspberries, option (for garnish)

-1. Slice cake into 18-20 slices (cubes work also); set aside
+* Slice cake into 18-20 slices (cubes work also).
+Set aside.
-2. In a mixing bowl, beat cream with ¼ c. sugar until stiff peaks form.
+* In a mixing bowl, beat cream with ¼ c. sugar until stiff peaks form.
 Set aside.
-3. In another bowl, beat cream cheese, lemon juice, vanilla and remaining sugar.
+* In another bowl, beat cream cheese, lemon juice, vanilla and remaining sugar.
 Fold in 2 cups of whipped cream; set remaining whipped cream aside for topping.
-4. Drain raspberries, reserving juice; set berries aside.
+* Drain raspberries, reserving juice; set berries aside.
-5. Line bottom of a 3-quart glass bowl with ⅓ of the cake slices/cubes.
+* Line bottom of a 3-quart glass bowl with ⅓ of the cake slices/cubes.
   Drizzle with some of the raspberry juice.
 Spread ¼ of the creamed cheese mixture.
 Sift ¼ of the cocoa over the top.
 Sprinkle with ⅓ of the berries.
   Repeat layers twice.
 Top with the remaining cream cheese mixture, whipped cream and sifted cocoa.
-Cover and refrigerate for 4 hours or overnight.
+* Cover and refrigerate for 4 hours or overnight.
 Garnish with fresh raspberries just before serving.

 ## Petits Pains au Chocolat

 Bon Appétit, April 2004.
 Makes 24.

 These delicious small pastries are easy to make, and they're sure to disappear quickly.